m-t-a97/telegram-workflow/packages/api/README.md

 # Run the initial migration to map the data models to the database schema and generate the migration files.
 $ npx prisma migrate dev --name init

+# Deploys the current prisma schema to the database by creating the database and tables needed.
+$ npx prisma migrate deploy
 ```

 ---